schollz/pluck/README.md

 <a href="link6">6</a>
 ```

-You can add "Section 2" as an activator and set Permanent to 1 so that "Section 2" will continue to be activated.
-Then you want to finish the plucker when it hits "Section 3".
-This should be reflected in the `config.toml` as
+You can add "Section 2" as an activator and set permanent to `1` so that only the first activator ("Section 2") will continue to remain activated after finding the deactivator.
+Then you want to finish the plucker when it hits "Section 3", so we can set the finisher keyword as this.
+Then `config.toml` is

 ```
 [[pluck]]